syncfusion-content/winui-docs/winui/Polar-Chart/DataLabel.md

 # Data label in WinUI Polar Chart (SfPolarChart)

-Chart data labels are used to display values related to a chart segment.
+Data labels are used to display values related to a chart segment.
 Values from data point(x, y) or other custom properties from a data source can be displayed.

 Each data label can be represented by the following:

-* `Label` - Displays the segment label content at the (X, Y) point.
+* `Label` - displays the segment label content at the (X, Y) point.
-* `ConnectorLine` - Line used to connect the (X, Y) point and the label element.
+* `ConnectorLine` - used to connect the (X, Y) point and the label element.

-## Define data label
+## Enable data label

-To define the data label in the chart, set the [ShowDataLabels]() property of polar chart series to true.
-The default value of [ShowDataLabels]() property is `false`.
+[ShowDataLabels]() property of series is used to enable the data labels.
+The following code example illustrates how to achieve this.

 % tabs %}